 CAS students enjoy all the benefits from the kind of access, information, and contemporary clinical experience that can only be obtained through affiliation with a world-class academic health center, without having to follow a specific curriculum.

 The Certificate of Advanced Study is awarded upon completion of a minimum of six courses totaling 15-18 credits from the Master of Science curriculum course offerings.
-You will complete a set of core courses and then select in your chose specialty area such as neurologic, orthopaedic or geriatric physical therapy, or any combination of PT elective offerings.
-Preceptorships and independent study options with faculty are also available.
+Courses are selected in consultation with the student's advisor.